Svedrin/meshping/examples/network_map_spec.md

    in `network_diagram()` in `api.py`.
 The template receives flat, pre-computed values.

-2. **Respect the layering order** (background → edges → nodes → panels →
+2. **Respect the layering order** (background → title bar → edges → nodes →
-   footer).
+   legend → footer).
 SVG has no z-index; later elements paint over earlier ones.
 Edges must be drawn before nodes so they disappear behind the cards.

 3. **Use `| e` on all user-supplied strings** in the template.
 Hostnames, network names, and addresses can contain characters that break XML.